A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Results

-Remarkable spectral variations can be detected as a function of temperature in both explored wavenumber regions for the protein Fib alone (Fig. \ref{fgr:spectra}a).
-In particular, the intensity of the Trp Raman signals W16, W7, and W3 significantly decreases starting from about 50-60$^\circ$C. For the intense signal at $\sim$ 1554 $\mathrm{cm^{-1}}$ (Trp W3), the change is even more noticeable, as the peak almost disappears at high temperatures.
-Conversely, the signal assigned to the Tyr band at $\sim$ 1616 $\mathrm{cm^{-1}}$ appears stable as a function of temperature, while a new broad spectral contribution centered at about 1650 $\mathrm{cm^{-1}}$ tends to rise with increasing temperature.
-At the same time, we observe a considerable increase in the total intensity of the OH stretching band of water when the temperature exceeds 50-60$^\circ$C.
+Remarkable spectral variations can be observed as a function of temperature in both explored wavenumber regions for the protein Fib alone (Fig. \ref{fgr:spectra}a).
+In particular, the intensity of the Trp Raman signals W16, W7, and W3 significantly decreases starting around 50-60$^\circ$C. For the strong signal at $\sim$1554 $\mathrm{cm^{-1}}$ (Trp W3), the change is even more pronounced, as the peak nearly disappears at higher temperatures.
+Conversely, the signal assigned to the Tyr band at $\sim$1616 $\mathrm{cm^{-1}}$ remains stable with changing temperature, while a new broad spectral feature centered around 1650 $\mathrm{cm^{-1}}$ tends to increase as temperature rises.
+At the same time, we observe a significant increase in the overall intensity of the water's OH stretching band when the temperature surpasses 50-60$^\circ$C.

-The spectra for Fib with CNPs (Fig. \ref{fgr:spectra} b) clearly show that the Raman signal of the Fib protein, when introduced into an NP solution, decreases significantly, and some spectral features almost completely disappear or exhibit broadening.
-For example, this is evident from the comparison between the spectra of Fib alone and with CNPs in the range of 1500-1800 $\mathrm{cm^{-1}}$.
-This is partly related to the increase in UV absorption at 220-230 nm of the solution with CNPs compared to the pristine protein.
-In fact, self-absorption reduces the observed Raman intensities of Fib, which is clearly evident when looking at the total intensity of the OH stretching band of water (Fig. \ref{fgr:spectra} b).
-More importantly, we can observe that by increasing the temperature, the Raman spectra of Fib with CNPs do not exhibit any remarkable change in both the explored wavenumber ranges, unlike the case of pristine protein.
-This experimental finding suggests that the presence of CNPs in solution tends to mitigate the effect of temperature on the structure of Fib.
+The spectra for Fib with CNPs (Fig. \ref{fgr:spectra} b) clearly show that the Raman signal of the Fib protein, when introduced into an NP solution, decreases significantly, and some spectral features almost completely disappear or broaden.
+For example, this is evident from comparing the spectra of Fib alone and with CNPs in the range of 1500-1800 $\mathrm{cm^{-1}}$.
+This is partly due to increased UV absorption at 220-230 nm in the solution with CNPs compared to the pristine protein.
+In fact, self-absorption reduces the observed Raman intensities of Fib, which is clearly seen in the total intensity of the water OH stretching band (Fig. \ref{fgr:spectra} b).
+More importantly, we observe that increasing the temperature does not cause any significant change in the Raman spectra of Fib with CNPs across both explored wavenumber ranges, unlike the case of pristine protein.
+This finding suggests that the presence of CNPs in solution helps reduce the impact of temperature on Fib's structure.

-For the spectra of Fib with SiO$\mathrm{_2}$NPs, we observe a $T$-dependence of the OH stretching band of water that resembles that of free Fib (Fig. \ref{fgr:spectra} c).
-A more quantitative insight can be extracted from analyzing the temperature dependence of the intensities of some characteristic Raman signals (Fig. \ref{fgr:areas}).
+For the spectra of Fib with SiO$_2$NPs, we observe a temperature dependence of the OH stretching band of water that resembles that of free Fib (Fig. \ref{fgr:spectra} c).
+A more quantitative insight can be gained by analyzing the temperature dependence of the intensities of some characteristic Raman signals (Fig. \ref{fgr:areas}).